quarto-dev/quarto-web/docs/publishing/_publish-command.md

 If you haven't published to {{< meta provider-name >}} before, the publish command will prompt you to authenticate.
 After confirming that you want to publish, your content will be rendered and deployed, and then a browser opened to view your site.

+### \_publish.yml

+The `_publish.yml` file is used to to specify the publishing destination.
+This file is automatically created (or updated) whenever you execute the `quarto publish` command, and is located within the project or document directory.

-A record of your previous publishes will be stored in a `_publish.yml` file within the project or document directory.
-This file stores the service, id, and URL of the published content.
+The service, id, and URL of the published content is specified in `_publish.yml`.
 For example:

 ``` yaml
 - source: project